rbhatia1997/CityOfHopeIoTResearch/RESTful.md

 The IP layer is concerned with transmision.
 A unique IP address (you may have heard of this!) is assigned to each and every active recipient on the network.
 TCP/IP is considered stateless - a new connection is made regardless of whether a previous connection was established.

 Internet protocol (IP) is the method by which data is transferred across the Internet.
 It exchanges the packets, which has two parts (header and a body); the header states the destination and the body contains the IP transmitted.
+TCP can recognize problems where IP packets are lost, duplicated, or out of order.
+A TCP receiver will request retransmission if it detects problems; when it reassembles the data, it'll pass it to an application program.

+Okay, great.
+We have HTTP, which is a TCP/IP based protocol.
+But how can uniquely identify a transaction over a network by specifying the host and service?
+A port is a number that uniquely identifies a transaction over a network by specifying both the host and service.
+So if someone is trying to connect to a server, they need the IP address but also with which service they want to use.

 ### HTTP Methods